 Within the MRU Library a number of designated spaces and technologies allow for digital and print posters or materials to be displayed.
 These include:

-Viz Lounge / Digital display: When the visualization wall in the Ideas Visualization Lounge is not programmed, we will be showcasing a curated list of programming, event and student service announcements that promote and highlight events that benefit the members of the MRU community.
+Viz Lounge / Digital display: When the visualization wall in the Ideas Visualization Lounge is not programmed, we will be showcasing a curated list of programming service announcements that promote and supports programming that benefit the members of the MRU community.

 Outdated posters are periodically removed by library staff and at all times the MRU Library reserves the right to exercise the discretion to remove materials that are not aligned with the above.